Crash Bandicoot 4: It's About Time Returns to the Series' Roots

 Despite Crash 4 releasing over 20 years after Crash Bandicoot 3: Warped, it's retaining the classic linear platforming level design of the originals.
 This, too, was based on fan feedback, where fans said returning to classic platforming challenges and "densely packed" level design was refreshing in the face of so many open-world, non-linear games.

-As mentioned, Crash Bandicoot 4 launches October 2 for PC, PlayStation 4, and Xbox One.
+As mentioned, Crash Bandicoot 4 launches October 2 for PlayStation 4, and Xbox One.
 Stay tuned to GameSkinny for more Crash 4 news as it develops.